google/knative-gcp/docs/install/pubsub-service-account.md

           --member=serviceAccount:cre-pubsub@$PROJECT_ID.iam.gserviceaccount.com \
           --role roles/pubsub.editor
         ```
+1. Configure the authentication mechanism used for accessing the Google Cloud services.
+   Currently, we support two methods:
+    1. Use Workload Identity.

+        It is the recommended way to access Google Cloud services from within GKE due to its improved security properties and
+        manageability.
+For more information about Workload Identity see [here](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).

+        1. Enable Workload Identity.
+Skip this step if you already enable it in the control plane setup: [Install Knative-GCP](install-knative-gcp.md).
+            ```shell
+           gcloud beta container clusters update ${CLUSTER_NAME} \
+            --identity-namespace=${PROJECT_ID}.svc.id.goog
+           ```
+        1. Update `spec.serviceAccount` with a [Google Cloud Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts/project)
+         when creating resources.
+Check docs to see [examples](https://github.com/google/knative-gcp/tree/master/docs/examples) for each resource.
+    1. Export service account keys and store them as Kubernetes Secrets.

         1. Download a new JSON private key for that Service Account. **Be sure not
         to check this key into source control!**

             ```shell
             gcloud iam service-accounts keys create cre-pubsub.json \
             --iam-account=cre-pubsub@$PROJECT_ID.iam.gserviceaccount.com
             ```
         1. Create a secret on the Kubernetes cluster with the downloaded key.
         Remember to create the secret in the namespace your resources will
         reside.
 The example below does so in the `default` namespace.

             ```shell
             kubectl --namespace default create secret generic google-cloud-key --from-file=key.json=cre-pubsub.json
             ```

             `google-cloud-key` and `key.json` are default values expected by our
             resources.

 ## Cleaning Up